(a) Filing the Notice of Appeal.

 (d) Serving the Notice of Appeal.

-(1) The district clerk must serve notice of the filing of a notice of appeal by mailing a copy to each party's counsel of record -- excluding the appellant's -- or, if a party is proceeding pro se, to the party's last known address.
-When a defendant in a criminal case appeals, the clerk must also serve a copy of the notice of appeal on the defendant, either by personal service or by mail addressed to the defendant.
+(1) The district clerk must serve notice of the filing of a notice of appeal by sending a copy to each party's counsel of record -- excluding the appellant's -- or, if a party is proceeding pro se, to the party's last known address.
+When a defendant in a criminal case appeals, the clerk must also serve a copy of the notice of appeal on the defendant.
 The clerk must promptly send a copy of the notice of appeal and of the docket entries -- and any later docket entries -- to the clerk of the court of appeals named in the notice.
 The district clerk must note, on each copy, the date when the notice of appeal was filed.

 (2) If an inmate confined in an institution files a notice of appeal in the manner provided by Rule 4(c), the district clerk must also note the date when the clerk docketed the notice.

 (3) The district clerk's failure to serve notice does not affect the validity of the appeal.
 The clerk must note on the docket the names of the parties to whom the clerk sends copies, with the date of sending.
 Service is sufficient despite the death of a party or the party's counsel.

 Upon filing a notice of appeal, the appellant must pay the district clerk all required fees.
 The district clerk receives the appellate docket fee on behalf of the court of appeals.